The clean alternative to fossil fuels

 • When will this technology be ready to go on the market?

-We are currently building our first industrial plant for the production of carbon-neutral solar fuel in Jülich, Germany.
-Industrial solar fuel production will start in Germany in 2024, and by 2025, we plan to commission the first commercial production facility in Spain.
-By 2033, we plan to ramp up production capacity to produce 1 million tons of solar fuel per year, enough to cover about half the kerosene fueled in Switzerland.
-By 2040, we aim to produce 40 million tons of fuel per year.
+We successfully built our first industrial solar fuel plant in Jülich, Germany.
+It is called plant DAWN.
+Industrial solar fuel production will start at plant DAWN in 2024, and from 2025, we plan to build the first commercial production facility in Spain.
+By 2033, we plan to ramp up production capacity to produce 1 million tons of solar fuel per year.
+By 2040, we aim to ramp up fuel production to cover half of European SAF demand.

 • What markets do you focus on?

-Synhelion’s mission is to support the decarbonization of the transportation sector, especially those sectors that are difficult to electrify, such as aviation and shipping.
+Synhelion’s mission is to support the defossilization of the transportation sector, especially those sectors that are difficult to electrify, such as aviation and shipping.

 • What is new about your technology?
 Why hasn’t it been developed before?